andlo/sound-tuner-skill/README.md

  - "Gime me an C note"
  - "Give me an guitar Low E string"
  - "Give me an A4 note"
- - "Give me an guitar A string"
+ - "Give me an violin A string"

+Mycroft knows the strings on these instruments:
+ - guitar
+ - mandolin
+ - cello
+ - viola
+ - banjo
+ - bass

 ## Credits